umbraco/UmbracoDocs/Umbraco-StarterKit/Getting-Started/Themes/index.md

 1. Select a piece of content from the Content tree
 2. Use the *Preview* feature at the bottom of the page
-3. Select the Theme Editor which is the green button with the white pencil
+3. Access the Theme Editor by selecting the green pencil-button in the right side of the screen

 ![Theme Editor on Sample site](images/Theme-editor.png)